architecture-building-systems/RegionalEnergyAnalyst/README.md

-# Prediciton model of energy consumption in 100 american cities and 360.000 buildings: Hierarchical Bayesian Regression and Wide and Deep Neural Network
+# Prediciton model of energy consumption in 100 american cities.

 This repository stores the statistical models of the project.